 Nature is bountiful here, so you can visit Law Garden, Nal Sarovar Bird Sanctuary, and Shanku's Water Park.

 The city serves a variety of Indian and international cuisines.
 Vegetarian food is dominant in most places because of the Jain and Hindi communities living in the city.
 The Gujarati Thali is the most popular and cannot be missed.
 It consists of a variety of dishes in one plate.
 Manek Chowk is the most popular destination for sampling street food in Ahmedabad.
 You can get food till the late hours of the night.
-Kesar kulfi, pineapple sandwiches and Gwalia dosa are a
+Kesar kulfi, pineapple sandwiches and Gwalia dosa are a must have.
+Ahmedabad has some very popular restaurants and you must try them when you are on one of your Ahmedabad tours.

 Some of Gujarat’s specialties are Dhokla, Khandvi, Haandvo, Bhaijiya which are world famous.